wesbos/es6-articles/06 - Arrow Functions Introduction.md

 names.map(_ => `Cool Bos`);
 ```

-We call this a _throwaway variable_ because we're acutally creating a variable called `_` but not using it.
+We call this a _throwaway variable_ because we're actually creating a variable called `_` but not using it.
 It's important to note that the `_` **does not have any significance at all**.
 I could use any variable name here, we just throw it away.

 ```js
 names.map(x => `Cool Bos`);